 - Query my task database to understand priorities and dependencies

-- Generate technical documentation pages complete with code snippets
+- Generate technical documentation pages with code snippets

 - Search across my knowledge base when I ask questions